 There was uproarious laughter, I got a "firewalled" grade report and congratulations from all quarters.
 For about a week.
 Then I found out an Italian judge advocate officer filed a complaint and I was asked to apologize.
 I did so.

-I got to face my acuser who said he wasn't so much offended personally, as he was offended on behalf of anyone who could have been offended.
+I got to face my accuser who said he wasn't so much offended personally, as he was offended on behalf of anyone who could have been offended.
 I asked him if humor was no longer permitted.
 He said I could make jokes about occupations (pilots versus navigators, for example) or sexual orientation.
 This was 1991 and that kind of thing was still permitted.
 At that point I had a database of over a thousand jokes, of which about half would be forever retired.
-So here then are those that remain.

 Crew, attention to the takeoff briefing.